mbao01/storybook-addon-inspector/README.md

 1. Start your Storybook instance
 2. Click the Inspector icon in the Storybook toolbar
 3. Click on any element in your story to inspect its computed CSS properties
-4. View detailed information about:
+4. View information about:
    - Computed styles
    - CSS variables
-   - Box model
    - Typography
    - Layout properties

+## Documentation

+### Keyboard Shortcuts

+- Press <kbd>p</kbd> to toggle the inspector mode
+- Press <kbd>Esc</kbd> to exit inspector mode

+### Features in Detail

+#### Computed Styles
+View all computed CSS properties applied to the selected element, including:

+#### CSS Variables
+- See all CSS custom properties (variables) applied to the element
+- View the computed values of CSS variables
+- Track variable inheritance and overrides

+#### Real-time Updates
+- Styles update in real-time as you interact with your components
+- Changes in CSS variables are reflected immediately
+- Hover states and transitions are captured

+#### Framework Support
+This addon works with all major frameworks supported by Storybook:
+- React
+- Vue
+- Angular
+- Web Components
+- Ember
+- HTML
+- Svelte
+- Preact
+- React Native

+### Tips & Tricks

+1. **Inspecting Nested Elements**
+   - Hover over elements to see their computed styles
+   - Click to select an element for detailed inspection
+   - Use the element picker to select deeply nested elements

+2. **Debugging CSS Variables**
+   - Look for the CSS Variables section to see all custom properties
+   - Track variable inheritance through the component tree
+   - Identify overridden variables

+3. **Performance Optimization**
+   - The inspector updates in real-time, so it's perfect for debugging responsive designs
+   - Use it to verify media query implementations
+   - Check computed values across different viewport sizes

+### Known Limitations

+- Some framework-specific styling solutions might not be fully visible
+- Dynamic styles applied through JavaScript might not be immediately reflected
+- Very large style sheets might impact performance

 ## Development

+### Prerequisites

+- Node.js (Latest LTS version recommended)
+- pnpm (Package manager)

 ### Available Scripts

-- `npm run start` - Runs babel in watch mode and starts Storybook
+- `pnpm start` - Runs the build in watch mode and starts Storybook
-- `npm run build` - Builds and packages your addon code
+- `pnpm build` - Builds and packages your addon code
-- `npm run test` - Runs the test suite
+- `pnpm test` - Runs the test suite
-- `npm run test:watch` - Runs tests in watch mode
+- `pnpm test:watch` - Runs tests in watch mode
-- `npm run test:coverage` - Runs tests with coverage reporting
+- `pnpm test:coverage` - Runs tests with coverage reporting
+- `pnpm storybook` - Starts Storybook in development mode
+- `pnpm storybook:build` - Builds the Storybook static site

 ### Project Structure